dominiksalvet/gim/README.md

 ## Install

-Installation of gim itself must be done manually; just **copy-paste appropriate commands** stated below into a terminal emulator based on the desired type of installation and execute them.
+Installation of gim itself must be done manually; **copy-paste the following commands** stated below into a terminal emulator and execute them.

-* **Global installation** can perform both global and local installations (by any user) of Git projects.
+* **Global installation** can perform global installations and local installations (by any user) of Git projects.

 ```sh
 mkdir -p ~/Downloads/gim/ && # create a directory for gim repository